Eroica-cpp/1p3a/README.md

 Discuz database:Full data schema is explained [here](http://faq.comsenz.com/library/database/x25/x25_index.htm).
 It's not an exact match of the current version of discuz we have, but should be OK as a starting point.

 SQL queries were also included for completeness.
+We can not expose the whole Database to you but feel free to ask for additional data.

 Data is intentionally stripped to any obvious user information like full user name, ip etc. Please respect other's and try not to use the data for anything other than education purposes.

-Analysis
+Analysis: Story telling with Data
 -----------
-Minimal data cleaning is needed.
-Feel free to analyze the data for any questions that interest you.
-All we ask is that you share the results as well as the methods/code.

-Data science, describe, predict and prescribe.

-We encourage reproducible research.
-Our tools include R (knitr, Rmd, etc), Python (iPython Notebook etc), etc.

-### Story telling with Data ####
-#####Attrition of users:####
+#####Attrition of users:
-When a user fails to visit the forum since at least 120 days ago, we consider the user "lost" forever.
+A user is considered active if there is any activity during the past 120 days, and inactive otherwise.

 1. What is the attrition pattern of the whole forum over time?
 2. What's the typical duration of a user on the forum?